 What are the forms of treatment?

 - Now medicine therapy can be discussed.
-Depending on the severity of the symptoms, and possible pregnancy or breastfeeding, a non-sedating antihistamine, in pill form or as nasal spray, or a corticosteroid in the form of a nasal spray can be chosen.
+Depending on the severity of the symptoms, and possible pregnancy or breastfeeding, a non-sedating antihistamine, in pill form or as a nasal spray, or a corticosteroid in the form of a nasal spray can be chosen.

 It is necessary to carry out immunotherapy in consultation with and under the supervision of a doctor because of the possible side effects and contraindications.
-In addition, immunotherapy reduces the symptoms of allergy, but does not make it disappear.
+In addition, immunotherapy reduces the symptoms of allergy, but does not make them disappear.